 The year was 1826 when the French physician Anthelme Brillat-Savarin wrote, in the Physiology of Taste (Physiologie du Goût), “Tell me what you eat and I will tell you what you are.”

 Food as a prescription for good health.
 It’s not a novel idea.
 But what is fresh is the idea of a foodie medical conference that teaches doctors and their colleagues how to get patients to cook and eat healthy.
-Dr. James Fox, the chief advocate of the food-as-prescription idea at Munson Medical Center organized just such a medical conference September 22–24, at Northwestern Michigan College’s culinary school to spread the idea throughout Northern Michigan.
+To spread that idea throughout Northern Michigan, Dr. James Fox, of Munson Medical Center, worked with Groundwork Center for Resilient Communities to convene just such a medical conference September 22–24, at Northwestern Michigan College’s culinary school.

 Fox is happy to admit that he just plain copied the idea of a foodie medical conference from similar conferences sponsored by Harvard University.
 He attended a few held at a Napa Valley campus, and he thought, We should have something like this in Traverse City.
 Essential to the conference success: “The discussion is really about food.
 Not nutrition.
 Not about diets.
 Not about good carbs.
 Bad carbs.
 Protein loading, whatever other topic,” he says.
 “It’s not about all the various ways people have found to try to put scientific principles over the top of food.”
 The mission, pure, but more difficult than it sounds, is to make people want to make food that tastes good and is ultimately also good for them, which is why chefs have a big part in the teaching.